 - Develop appreciation of the scientific method, its characteristics and significance in Social Work Research. - Develop skills in the selection and formulation of research problems. - Understand different research designs, their elements and variations.

-Develop skills in the selection and formulation of research problems.

-Develop skills in the selection & use of different tools of data collection, processing and analysis, and the use of appropriate statistical methods and report writing.

-Inculcate attitude of scientific enquiry and objectivity.
+Develop skills in the selection & use of different tools of data collection, processing and analysis, and the use of appropriate statistical methods and report writing. - Inculcate attitude of scientific enquiry and objectivity